radiantlogic-v8/documentation-new/documentation/namespace-configuration-guide/03-virtual-view-of-ldap-backends.md

 You can list replica servers in the Failover LDAP Servers section.
 The only properties to indicate are server/host, port and if the port is for SSL.
 The same bind DN and password listed in the primary server are used to connect to the failover servers.
 If a connection to a backend fails, RadiantOne tries to connect to the primary server again.
 After two failures, RadiantOne connects to the failover servers in the order they are listed.

->**Note – At DEBUG log level, the following comments are shown in the <RLI_HOME>/vds_server/logs/vds_server.log indicating that RadiantOne has exhausted connection attempts and is switching to a failover server.**
+>[!note] At DEBUG log level, the following comments are shown in the vds_server.log indicating that RadiantOne has exhausted connection attempts and is switching to a failover server.

->**??
 After several tries (2), new resource could not be acquired: Cannot assign requested address**

 >**Followed by:**

 >**Error connecting to: ldap://<primary_server>/, switching to failover backend: ldap://<failover_server>**

+You can view and download vds_server.log from the Server Control Panel > Log Viewer.

 ### Port